Levonalp/Levonalp/README.md

 ---

-## 💼 Professional Snapshot

-- **Current Role:** Software Engineer at Cofi (Remote) - Pioneering in architecting and enhancing fintech solutions with a focus on scalability and user experience.
 - **Background:** Diverse experience spanning software engineering, real estate sales, and appraisals - a blend that gives me a unique perspective on tech solutions.

 ---